claireshort4/athenasite/src/content/about.md

 ## Jake Mendel (Research Scientist)
 [LinkedIn](https://www.linkedin.com/in/jake-m-b05289126/)

 Jake got into Alignment in April 2023, on an OpenPhil grant, and is currently a research assistant at David Krueger's lab where he is trying to understand the inductive biases of SGD, and attempting to build more robust benchmarks for capability unlearning.
-In his work as a research scientist with Notodai, he is working on the 'Specific Directions Within the Search for Features' agenda (github repo), and is beginning to think about how model factorisation can shed light on the structure of cognition inside LMs.
+In his work as a research scientist with Cadenza Labs, he is working on the 'Specific Directions Within the Search for Features' agenda (github repo), and is beginning to think about how model factorisation can shed light on the structure of cognition inside LMs.
 Jake has an undergraduate degree in Physics and a masters in Theoretical Physics from Cambridge.
 He started a graduate medical degree at Oxford before dropping out to focus on AI Safety